 After these nine months, I had another dream that the cancer was back, but it was telling me to wait for two months, and I did.
 I went through a costly treatment combined with Reiki and Qigong, which added a year to my life.
 Another dream followed this treatment; this time, it told me that cancer needed to come out.

 My doctor also told me I would be eligible for surgery, and I went ahead with it.
-I wanted to support myself with the best treatments and researched the various chemical reactions that caused the processes in our body and found a lot of studies that spoke about the physical and emotional support you get from the community around you.
+I wanted to support myself with the best treatments.
+So I researched the various chemical reactions that cause the processes in our body and found a lot of studies that spoke about the physical and emotional support you get from the community around you.